BT Sport vs. Sky Sports

 You don't have to be a BT pay-TV customer to watch BT Sport, or be a Sky pay-TV customer to watch Sky Sport.
 Almost all TV providers let you add the channels to your pay-TV package (at the time of writing the only exception was that Sky Sports was unavailable from Plusnet) although you'll normally get a better deal if you get them directly.

 BT broadband and TV packages include the BT Sport channels as standard, while BT broadband customers can pay £5/month to watch online or through the app.
-If you get your pay TV service from another provider, prices are typically higher (ie £22.99/month for Sky customers) although Plusnet TV customers get free access to BT Sport 1 and its Premier League coverage.
+If you get your pay TV service from another provider, prices are typically higher (eg: £32.49/month for HD channels for Sky customers) although Plusnet TV customers get free access to BT Sport 1 and its Premier League coverage.

 Sky Sports is more expensive.
-Sky customers can add it to their service for £27.50/month, while customers using other pay-TV services will pay a different amount depending on the Sky Sports channels that are available.
+Sky customers can add it to their service for £28/month, while customers using other pay-TV services will pay a different amount depending on the Sky Sports channels that are available.
 For example, Virgin offers the Sky Sports collection for £38.75/month in HD, and BT only offers two of Sky's channels - Sky Sports Main Event and Sky Sports Extra, for £27 per month in HD.

 Which should you pick?

 The best option is likely to depend on your own personal preferences.
 If you want the widest choice of sporting events, Sky Sports is your best bet.
-But if you're more bothered about getting a good deal, BT Sport is much better value – especially if you sign up for it as part of a package with BT TV and broadband.
+But if you're looking to cut costs, BT Sport is better value – especially if you sign up for it as part of a package with BT TV and broadband.

 But it's also crucial to consider the specific sports you want to watch – after all, there's little point signing up for BT Sport if you're mad about F1, or choosing Sky Sports if you're a Champions League fanatic.